quantumtau/BloggingGPT/README.md

 With SearchGPT, an article cost is around $1.5 and +/- 6k words.

 If you want to test it, create .env file, add all APIs (you can ignore WOLFRAM_ALPHA_APPID="" for now) and run main.py.

+Update 26/08/2023

+You need to add your login details for WP to .env and then add details about your blog to blogs/blogs.toml.
+You can add as many blogs as you want.
+The app will ask you which one you want to update.